FrostNT1/GQA-presentation/README.md

 ### The Problem Statement

 When an AI is generating text, that whole process is called **inference**.
 The biggest cause of the delay is something called **memory bandwidth**.
-For every single word the AI generates, it has to load a ton of data from memory—specifically, something called **attention keys and values**.
+For every single word the AI generates, it has to load a ton of data from memory, specifically, something called **attention keys and values**.

 Imagine having to reread an entire library of reference books just to write the very next word in your sentence.
 It's that constant fetching of data that slows the whole thing down.